QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-The objective function used for the training is standard cross-entropy; that is, if letting $L(P)$ denote the actual label according to the data, the cost is $C(\Theta) := \sum_{P\in \mathcal{T}} L(P)^T \cdot \text{log}(l_{\Theta}(P))$.
 For the minimisation of $C(\Theta)$, the \textsc{SPSA} algorithm \cite{Spall_1998_ImplementationGuideSPSA} is used, which for an approximation of the gradient uses two evaluations of the cost function (in a random direction in parameter space and its opposite).
 The reason for this choice is that in a variational quantum circuit context like here, proper back-propagation requires some form of `circuit differentiation' that would in turn have to be evaluated on a quantum computer -- something being actively developed but still unfeasible from a practical perspective.
 The SPSA approach provides a less effective but acceptable choice for the purposes of these experiments.
-Finally, no reqularisation was used in any form.
+Finally, no regularisation was used in any form.

-\subsection{Classical simulation}
+\subsection{Classical Simulation}

 Owing to the fact that computation with NISQ devices is slow, noisy and limited at the time of writing, it is not practical to do extensive training and comparative analyses on them.
-This was instead done by using classical calculations to replace Steps 5 and 6 of Fig.~\ref{fig:pipeline} in the following sense.
-For any choice of parameters $\Theta$ and some sentence or phrase $P$, the complex vector $\ket{P(\Theta)}$ can be calculated by simple linear algebra -- basically through tensor contraction -- and hence the values $l_{\Theta}(P)$, and thereby also the cost $C(\Theta)$ as well as the respective types of errors, can be obtained through a `classical simulation' of the pipeline.
+This was instead done by using classical calculations to replace \textit{Steps 5-6} of Fig.~\ref{fig:pipeline} in the following sense.
+For any choice of parameters $\Theta$ and some sentence or phrase $P$, the complex vector $\ket{P(\Theta)}$ can be calculated by simple linear algebra -- basically through tensor contraction.
+Hence the values $l_{\Theta}(P)$, and thereby also the cost $C(\Theta)$ as well as the respective types of errors, can be obtained through a `classical simulation' of the pipeline.

+We therefore use this way of classically simulating the pipeline in particular to compare the different kinds of models that were introduced in preceding sections, as well as to compare the different \ansaetze\ for a fixed kind of model.
+Given that \discocat\ is the most complex of our models and also the main model to be studied in the actual quantum implementation, we start by comparing the different \discocat\ models that result from the different \ansaetze\ with corresponding hyperparameters as listed in Tab.~\ref{tab:Tab_ansaetze}.